Phonological history of Old English: Breaking and retraction

+Peter Schrijver has theorized that Old English breaking developed from language contact with Celtic languages.
+He says that two Celtic languages were spoken in Britain, Highland British Celtic, which was phonologically influenced by British Latin and developed into Welsh, Cornish and Breton, and Lowland British Celtic, which was brought to Ireland at the time of the Roman conquest of Britain and became Old Irish.
+Lowland British Celtic had velarization like Old and Modern Irish, which gives preceding vowels a back offglide.
+That feature came by language contact to Old English and resulted in backing diphthongs.

 A-restoration

 After breaking occurred, short /æ/ (and in some dialects long /æː/ as well) was backed to /a/ ([ɑ]) when there was a back vowel in the following syllable.
 This is called a-restoration, because it partly restored original /a/, which had earlier been fronted to /æ/ (see above).
 (Note: The situation is complicated somewhat by a later change called second fronting, but this did not affect the standard West Saxon dialect of Old English.)

 Because strong masculine and neuter nouns have back vowels in plural endings, alternations with /æ/ in the singular vs. /a/ in the plural are common in this noun class: